rentpath/identity.js/README.md

 If your site already manages tags with _Google Tag Manager_ (GTM), adding a RentPath Universal Identity (RUID) requires very little effort.
-Specifically, two new tags are needed: the first tag loads asynchronously the RUID JavaScript library, while the second tag creates the RUID (if necessary) and tracks it use.
-Both tags must fire on all pages.
+Specifically, two new tags are needed: one tag to load the RUID JavaScript library, and a second to create the RUID (if necessary) and track its use.
+Both tags must appear and fire on all pages on your site.

-Open your GTM console and add the first tag to load the requisite code.
+Open your GTM console and create the tag to load the library.

 1. Click **New Tag**.

-2. On the next screen, name the tag _Load RUID Library_.
+2. On the next screen, click at top and name the tag _Load RUID Library_.

-3. When asked to choose a type, select **Custom HTML Tag**.
+3. When asked to choose a type for the tag, select **Custom HTML Tag**.

-4. Enter the code:
+4. Copy and paste the following code into the configuration text box:

   ```
   <script async type="text/javascript"